asyncapi/parser-api/README.md

 - **Message** represents a message in your message-driven architecture.
 They can relate to Operations and Channels, but the relationship is not mandatory.
 - **Channel** describes a `topic`/`channel` a Message is transmitted over by some Operation.
 - **Operation** describes an action performed by the Application or the Client.
 It links messages with channels.
 - **Server** represents a Server in your message-driven architecture.
-Clients connect to servers.
+Application or Client always want to connect to some server.
 - **Info** contains defined information about your Application.
 - **Schema** is used for representing [JSON Schema Draft 7](https://json-schema.org/draft-07/json-schema-release-notes.html) objects.
 - **Tag** contains metadata.